kojinkai/js-handbook/prototypal-inheritance/README.md

 const billy = new Person('Billy');
 billy.sayHello() // Hello, my name is Billy
 ```
 Delegation can also be achieved with `Object.create`.
-The pattern below creates a function `createPerson` that returns an object and this is known as a _factory_ function.
+The pattern below creates a function `createPerson` that returns an object.
+This is known as a _factory_ function.
 ```js

 const proto = {